-The Australasian Association for Theatre, Drama and Performance Studies has created a new award for Excellence in Journal Editing.
+The Australasian Association for Theatre, Drama and Performance Studies has created a new award for Excellence in Editing, the Joanne Tompkins Prize.

 Purpose of the Award

-The practices and processes of editing, be it long-term journal editing or convening special journal issues, play a key role in the shaping, enhancing, and even challenging the ways in which we can understand the inter-related fields of theatre, drama, and performance studies.
+The practices and processes of editing, be it long-term journal editing, convening special journal issues, or edited collections, play a key role in the shaping, enhancing, and even challenging the ways in which we can understand the inter-related fields of theatre, drama, and performance studies.
 Yet the role of editors is often overlooked.
 This prize recognises the contribution made by individuals or collaborative teams that lead and sustain editorial endeavours.
-More specifically, the Joanne Tompkins Prize recognises the editing of an ongoing journal or special issue.
+More specifically, the Joanne Tompkins Prize recognises the editing of an ongoing journal, special issue, or significant edited collection.

-The Joanne Tompkins Prize for Excellence in Journal Editing will be awarded once every four (4) years, starting in 2017.
-So in 2016 the Rob Jordan Prize for Best Book will be awarded, in 2017 the Joanne Tompkins Prize for Excellence in Journal Editing will be awarded, in 2018 the Rob Jordan Prize will be awarded and in 2019 the Peta Tait Prize for Excellence in Book Editing will be awarded.
+The Joanne Tompkins Prize for Excellence in Editing will be awarded once every four (4) years, starting in 2017.
 Thus the Joanne Tompkins Prize will be awarded in the following years:

 Nominations will be accepted by editors who are self-nominating or by ADSA members who are nominating on behalf of editors.